Xomega-Net/Xomega.Docs/docs/generators/model/crud.md

 </xfk:data-objects>
 ```

-The data objects serve as view models for search or details views, and are the main part of the views.
+The data objects serve as view models for search or details views and are the main part of the views.

 ### Search/Details Views

 When you set the *Generate Search View* or *Generate Details View* parameters of the generator to `True`, the generator will add declarations of search and/or details views based on the corresponding data objects as view models.

-The view name should be unique, so it will be built from the object name, with a word "List" added for search views, and a postfix specified by the *View Name Postfix*, which is typically set to "*View*".
+The view name should be unique, so it will be built from the object name, with the word "List" added for search views, and a postfix specified by the *View Name Postfix*, which is typically set to "*View*".

 The following snippet illustrates such a view setup.